-Two common academic network and file sharing sites are ResearchGate and Academia.edu.
-It is important to remember that an academic social networking site is not a repository and uploading published work to these sites does not fulfill your institutional or funder obligations and will likely breach publisher policies and your signed publishing agreement (see below).
+Two common academic networking and file sharing sites are ResearchGate and Academia.edu.
+It is important to remember that an academic social networking site is not a repository.
+Uploading published work to these sites does not fulfil your institutional or funder obligations and will likely breach publisher policies and your signed publishing agreement (see below).

 Tabled adapted from University of California (OSC), "A social networking site is not an open access repository," under CC BY.

-Increasingly, publishers are becoming more restrictive in where and what researchers can share via academic social networking sites.
-For example, large publishers such as Elsevier, Taylor & Francis and Wiley restrict sharing on commercial sites who have not signed up to the STM Sharing Principles.
-Currently, ResearchGate and Academia.edu have not signed up to these principles and so you can only upload preprints (submitted manuscripts that have not been peer reviewed).
+Publishers are becoming more restrictive in what researchers can share on academic social networking sites.
+For example, large publishers such as Elsevier, Taylor & Francis, and Wiley restrict sharing on commercial websites that have not signed up to the STM Sharing Principles.
+Currently, ResearchGate and Academia.edu have not signed up to these principles, so in most cases you can only upload preprints (submitted manuscripts that have not been peer reviewed).
 Springer Nature, however, permits their SharedIt links, which grant free access to an article, to be shared on these sites.
-You can check the publisher website or your copyright agreement for more information on your sharing rights.

-We encourage researchers to upload their Author Accepted Manuscript in Elements so that it will be openly accessible via our institutional repository, Minerva Access.
+We encourage our researchers to deposit their AAMs to our institutional repository, Minerva Access.
 Content in Minerva Access is indexed by Google, Google Scholar, and other databases, and PDFs are made available on your Find an Expert profile.
-This leads to significant traffic, with items in Minerva Access receiving over 1.5 million downloads in 2019.
-Most importantly, our staff check all publisher permissions to ensure your work is shared as permitted by your publisher agreement.
+Most importantly, our staff check all publisher permissions to ensure your work is shared in line with your publishing agreement.